sillsdev/CompactNHunspell/README.md

 Requirements
 ============
-* Linux requires hunspell to be installed (mainly libhunspell)
 * Windows requires the Hunspellx86 or Hunspellx64 libraries (depending on architecture)
+* Linux requires hunspell to be installed (mainly libhunspell).
+The Linux version is currently using "libhunspell-1.3.so.0" as the reference.
+If a different name/version is preferred see the example CompactNHunspell.dll.config and this link: http://www.mono-project.com/Interop_with_Native_Libraries

 Debugging
 =========